brokedaear/backend/README.md

 ## `logger`

 Logger is a service that stores logs for system administration and data persistence.
+It saves logs to remote services.

 ## `monitor`

 Monitor is a service that monitors environment and system health, along with the health of other microservices.
+It exposes metrics to a Grafana dashboard.

 ## `telemetry`